UVLabs/dotNetUpdatify/README.md

 This never updates, use a url path to somewhere you know might not change for a VERY long time, such as your personal website.

-# Knowning while files changed from your previous Update
+# Knowning which files changed from your previous Update

 By default the app does no hashchecking on it's own...it simply overwrites if it finds a file with same name.
 So how do you know which files have changed from your previous update?